Almost 20 years on from their first fight, we look back at the three memorable bouts involving “The Real Deal” and “Big Daddy”

 In the end, Holyfield gained revenge via majority decision.

 The third and final battle between the two warriors took place in November 1995, again at Ceasers Palace in Las Vegas, Nevada.

 Holyfield has since lost his titles in a shocking majority points defeat to Michael Moorer in April 1994.
 The Georgian had looked sluggish in his warm-up fight against Ray Mercer after being out of the ring for over a year.

 Boxing pundits were saying another performance like the second fight was beyond Evander.
 With some were even going as far as calling it the end of Holyfield.
 That etirement was his best option, instead of taking on the younger, fresher more powerful Bowe.

 Bowe had kept himself busy with four fights since his defeat to Holyfield.
 One was a no-contest against Buster Mathis Jr. This was followed by an almost total shut-out points win over Larry Donald.

 The New Yorker then captured the WBO heavyweight title from Britain’s Herbie Hide in a devastating sixth round knockout.
 Bowe defended it against Jorge Luiz Gonzalez in a similar fashion.

 The WBO title held by Bowe wasn’t on the line in the third fight between the pair.
 But when these two squared up to each other with the mutual respect they had for each other, they never needed a belt on the line to leave us with another memorable contest.

-A close contest ended in the eighth when Bowe managed to stop Holyfield for the first of only two times in his career.
+A close contest ended in the eighth when Bowe managed to stop Holyfield.
+The first of only two times in Holyfield’s career.